Alzenau: Economy and infrastructure

 The town also distinguishes itself with an unusually high number of resident businesses, most of which stem from high technology fields.
-In 1999, Alzenau was recognized as an “Economy-Friendly Community” with a special award from the Bavarian Minister of State for Economy, Transport and Technology.
+In 1999, Alzenau was recognized as an “Economy-Friendly municipality” with a special award from the Bavarian Minister of State for Economy, Transport and Technology.

 Agriculture, forestry, winegrowing

 In 1998 there were 62 people contributors to the social welfare funds employed in agriculture and forestry.
 In 1999 there were 82 agricultural businesses with a cultivated area of 1 429 ha, of which 1 096 ha was cropland and 257 ha was meadowland.

 In the outlying centres of Michelbach, Wasserlos and Hörstein, Frankenwein (Franconian wine) is grown.
 In Albstadt, too, there was winegrowing until the late 19th century, as witnessed by the Gemarkung (traditional rural cadastral area) of Wingertsberg.
 Winegrowing was brought to Alzenau by the monks from the monastery in Seligenstadt.
-All in all, though, agriculture and forestry have lost importance for the community.
+All in all, though, agriculture and forestry have lost importance for the municipality.